KitronikLtd/pxt-kitronik-smart-greenhouse/README.md

 > Open this page at [https://kitronikltd.github.io/pxt-kitronik-smart-greenhouse/](https://kitronikltd.github.io/pxt-kitronik-smart-greenhouse/)

+Custom blocks for the Smart Greenhouse for BBC micro:bit (www.kitronik.co.uk/5699).
+The blocks in this extension are in five main groups: ZIP LEDs, Clock, Sensors, Inputs/Outputs and Data Logging.

 ## Use as Extension

 This repository can be added as an **extension** in MakeCode.